Emitecaps/HW_Pyviz/README.md

 # In this real estate analysis, there are 2 main workbooks to work with.
-The 1st noteboook is rental_analysis.ipnyb where the dashboard will be built.
+The 1st notebook is rental_analysis.ipnyb where the dashboard will be built.
 Once this is completed, it will all be copied into a dashboard code to create the final layout.

 # The Rental Analysis will include:
 ## Housing Units Per Year